WWE News: New ‘Royal Rumble’ Winner And ‘WrestleMania 33’ Main Event Potentially Being Considered

 Yet another shake-up looks to be in the works for WrestleMania 33.
 Although a third installment of Goldberg vs. Brock Lesnar was basically confirmed for the show, the latest episode of WWE Raw planted some seeds for a change of plans.

 This led to the appearance of Roman Reigns.
 Reigns briefly spoke to Owens and Jericho, before stating, “Which leads me to you.”
-He them proceeded to have a face-off with Goldberg, which received a thunderous ovation from the Tampa crowd.
-The segment concluded with both spearing Braun Strowman, and Goldberg celebrating to the audience.
+He then proceeded to have a face-off with Goldberg, which received a thunderous ovation from the Tampa crowd.
+The segment concluded with both spearing Braun Strowman and Goldberg celebrating to the audience.

 For weeks, there have been many different options for Reigns heading to WrestleMania.
-One of the biggest reasons why there was nothing etched in stone for him was due to WWE looking at him to be the top star of the company, and wanting him to be in a marquee match.
+One of the biggest reasons why there was nothing etched in stone for him was due to WWE looking at him to be the top star of the company and wanting him to appear in a marquee match.

 Braun Strowman was discussed to be Reigns’ opponent.
 Recently, there have been talks of The Undertaker being his opponent as a result of Vince McMahon having a stronger concentration of building Reigns as a star by competing against Undertaker, rather than John Cena simply gaining his 16th world title reign.